 HTTPS as Ranking Factor

-To ensure that your website ranks highly, website owners must follow some fundamental web master guidelines and want to stop several particular practices.
+To ensure that your website ranks higher, website owners must follow some fundamental web master guidelines and want to stop several particular practices.

 As part of its algorithms, Google analyzes hundreds of parameters to determine how websites should be ranked in results for a given search query.